 Many women ride their bikes in Amsterdam, even at night.
 Nevertheless, at night it is always a better idea to travel with a friend.

 ‘Scooter thugs’ sometimes drive past women who stand or walk too close to the bike (and scooter) lane, with the passenger grabbing a handbag.
 You can get seriously injured that way, especially if you do not let go.
 At times scooter thugs even drive onto the sidewalk.

-Handbags are also prime targets for pocket thieves, particularly in trams.
+Handbags are also prime targets for pickpockets, particularly in trams.
 At times when there is standing-room only, and there are people all around you, it is quite easy for a pickpocket to open your bag and steal your phone or purse.

 a) carry only a small handbag, and keep it out of harm’s way, and